csesoc/constitution/CONSTITUTION.rst

 #.
 In order to act on behalf of the Society, CompClub must abide by the UNSW Student Code of Conduct, and have been granted explicit power of delegation.
 #.
 CSESoc must endeavour to retain a Memorandum of Understanding with CompClub outlining an approach to further funding, sponsorship and activities.

-CSESoc Development
+UNSW Software Development Society (DevSoc)
 ---------
 #.
-CSESoc Development (Devsoc) [name pending] will be affilated with CSESoc.
+DevSoc will be affiliated with CSESoc.
 #.
-CSESoc is responsible for providing Devsoc with reasonable financial funding annually.
-This is to be negotiated between the Society's treasurer and the treasurer or equivalent position of Devsoc.
-Unless there are exceptional circumstances, Devsoc may request an amount of funding not greater, in any year, than 15% of CSESoc's gross income.
+CSESoc is responsible for providing DevSoc with reasonable financial funding annually.
+This is to be negotiated between the Society's Treasurer and the Treasurer or equivalent position of DevSoc and approved by the executive team of both societies.
+Unless there are exceptional circumstances, DevSoc may request an amount of funding not greater, in any year, than 15% of CSESoc's gross income.
    #.
-This percentage value
+It is expected that DevSoc is to assist CSESoc in the obtaining of this funding pool, such as by collaborating on the sponsorship prospectus.
+Funding is contingent on reasonable assistance being provided.
 #.
-Devsoc is to assist CSESoc in the obtaining of the funding pool, such as by collaborating on the sponsorship prospectus or by .
+DevSoc will not act on behalf of the Society unless they have been granted explicit power of delegation.
 #.
-Devsoc will not act on behalf of the Society unless they have been granted explicit power of delegation.
-#.
-CSESoc must endeavour to retain a Memorandum of Understanding with Devsoc outlining an approach to further funding, sponsorship and activities.
+CSESoc must endeavour to retain a Memorandum of Understanding with DevSoc outlining an approach to further funding, sponsorship, technical infrastructure, and activities.

 CSE Student Representatives
 ---------------------------